Natural and Alternative Sleep Tips

 My only hope of sleeping was to take high dosages of opioids and valium.
 This was a dangerous cocktail as I risked overdosing and those pills were also causing more health issues.

 In 2012 I made the decision to stop addressing symptoms with pharmaceutical medications and to start experimenting with natural and alternative methods.
 I am so glad that I did because the results have been phenomenal.

 I went from someone who often couldn’t sleep for more than 20 minutes and felt lucky to get 2-4 hours of sleep per night, to sleeping 7-10 hours every night.Tweet

 And here is how I achieved it:

 I began with cannabis, specifically edibles.
-The reason I chose edibles in the beginning is that the pain relieving effect lasts longer than when I smoke or vape marijuana.
+The reason I first chose edibles is that the pain-relieving effect lasts longer than when I smoke or vape marijuana.
 Edibles provided the all-night relief my body desperately needed.

 CBD is a non-psychoactive cannabinoid.
 It provides muscle relaxation, calms anxiety, helps with depression, and provides pain relief.
 And for those who don’t like the high that accompanies cannabis, CBD is the perfect alternative.
 It provides much of the same relief without the high.

 What form I use varies from one night to the next.

 Depending on how tightly wound my muscles are I may vape it or when I need a stronger dosage I will place 25-30mgs of a CBD isolate under my tongue.
 Sometimes I unwind by putting the isolate into a cup of hot chocolate or tea.